aws-samples/subtitle-generator-cdk-app/README.md

-# CDK - Subtitle Generator
+# Subtitle Generator - AWS CDK APP

-With this project, you can provision the infrastructure, backend, and frontend required for a subtitle generator with a single command via CDK.
+With this project, you can provision the infrastructure, backend, and frontend required for a subtitle generator with a [AWS CDK](https://aws.amazon.com/cdk).

 ## Demo
 ![demo](./assets/sample.gif)

-## Architecture
+## Serverless Architecture
 ![Architecture](./assets/architecture.png)

 ## Prerequisites